Venugopal8399/Venugopal8399/README.md

 - 👋 Hi, I’m @Venugopal
 - 👀 I’m interested in ...
 Experimenting With Technology
 - 🌱 I’m currently learning ...
-Java
+Core Java
 - 💞️ I’m looking to collaborate on ...
 Java projects and Web projects
 - 📫 How to reach me ... chvenugopal12@gmail.com